An Exegetical Commentary

 As with many other Greek words the LXX infused new meaning into theos.
 The God of the Bible is not a philosophical belief in monotheism or a generic term for the deities worshipped by all people.
 All the other deities worshipped by religions in the world are the product of Satan-inspired imagination.
 The only God in existence is the "God of Israel," an expression that occurs frequently in the Tanakh and twice in the Besekh (Matt 15:31; Luke 1:68).
 The true God revealed His name, His election and His commandments to the patriarchs and to Israel.
 Only the God of Israel saves (Jer 16:19-20).

-The seven spirits are a special group of heavenly beings included in the heavenly court mentioned previously in 1:4 and 3:1.
+The seven spirits of God are a special group of heavenly beings included in the heavenly court mentioned previously in 1:4 and 3:1.
 For John to say that the lamps "are" the seven spirits may mean the lamps represent the presence of the seven spirits in the same manner of Yeshua who while holding the bread, says "this is my body" (Matt 26:26).
-Many commentators identify the seven spirits as symbolic language for the supposed seven-fold nature of the Holy Spirit (as identified in the AMP, CJB, EXB, MSG, NLT, and TLB) deduced from Isaiah 11:2.
-Actually, Isaiah gives six characteristics, not seven, and Isaiah does not use the terminology of "seven spirits," which occurs only in Revelation.
+Many commentators identify the seven spirits as symbolic language for the supposed seven-fold nature of the Holy Spirit deduced from Isaiah 11:2 (as identified in the AMP, CJB, EXB, MSG, NLT, and TLB).
+Actually, Isaiah gives six characteristics, not seven, and they are spiritual characteristics of the shoot of Jesse or the Messiah, not the Holy Spirit.
+Isaiah also does not use the terminology of "seven spirits," which occurs only in Revelation.
 There is no interpretation offered for the seven spirits anywhere in Revelation and there is no mention of "seven Messiahs" or "seven Fathers."

 The Holy Spirit is mentioned 14 times in Revelation without any designation of "seven."
 Moreover, the plural form of pneuma never refers elsewhere in Scripture to the Holy Spirit.
 There is, then, no textual need to capitalize "Spirits" as in a number of versions (ASV, KJV, NASB, NKJV, NLV).
 Most versions have the lower case "spirits."
 The only reasonable conclusion is that the seven spirits are simply seven heavenly spirit beings.
 The seven spirits could be the seraphim of God witnessed by Isaiah (Isa 6:2).
 The Heb. seraphim, which comes from Heb. saraph (SH-8313, "to burn") are not angels, but unique heavenly beings.
 (There is no biblical evidence for the common assumption that angels have wings.)
 For Isaiah the heavenly beings may have resembled huge flames of fire due to their shape of two wings folded downwards, two wings folded over their faces and two raised for flight.
 The description "burning ones" that Isaiah coined may also owe to the act of the seraph touching Isaiahís lips with a burning coal from the altar (Motyer 76f).